1. Answers

 2. How do I set an environment variable in C#?

-1. Install the necessary Pulumi packages: Make sure you have the Pulumi CLI and the required AWS Pulumi package installed.
+1. Install the necessary Pulumi packages: Ensure that you have the Pulumi CLI and the AWS Pulumi package installed on your system.

-2. Create a Pulumi C# project: Use pulumi new aws-csharp to initialize a new Pulumi project for AWS in C#.
+2. Create a Pulumi C# project: Initialize a new Pulumi project for AWS in C# by running the command:

 pulumi new aws-csharp